ng-Classic/ng-classic/aio/content/guide/standalone-components.md

 # Getting started with standalone components

-**Standalone components** provide a simplified way to build Angular applications.
+**Standalone components** provide a simplified way to build Angular Classicapplications.
 Standalone components, directives, and pipes aim to streamline the authoring experience by reducing the need for `NgModule`s.
 Existing applications can optionally and incrementally adopt the new standalone style without any breaking changes.

 ## Creating standalone components